SRF-Audio/prompt-organizer/README.md

 - `python prompt-organizer.py -d <path_to_my_directory_1> -d <path_to_my_directory_2>`
 - `python prompt-organizer.py -d <path_to_my_directory> -f <path_to_my_file_1> -f <path_to_my_file_2>`

+This script can be triggered from any location in your terminal, so you can pass the `.` argument:
+- Suppose you are in `~/GitHub/my-project`, and you need all the files in your current directory to be in the prompt
+- the script lives in `~GitHub/prompt-organizer`
+- run `python ../prompt-organizer/prompt-organizer.py -d .`

 By default, the script outputs results directly to the console, with the intent being to pipe it directly into your clipboard, like so:

 ### Windows PowerShell